iamrdb2f/iamrdb2f/README.md

 - `Local collaboration (Remote and/or On-site missions)`

 Let's connect, please feel free to email me at: [roland@la-fed.org](mailto:roland@la-fed.org).
 You can also WhatsApp me [here](https://wa.me/message/JEBVD3SN7G32O1).

+## In other hand, you can as well support my opensource and free work on automated testing [here](https://github.com/sponsors/iamrdb2f).